Putney to Wimbledon line: Joint usage proposed

-With an unwanted railway authorised, and money in short supply, a resolution emerged, in that the Kingston line was finally abandoned, and the short section at Putney required by the Wimbledon line was incorporated into that line's authorisation, by Act of 25 June 1886.
+With an unwanted railway authorised, and money in short supply, a resolution emerged, in that the Kingston line was finally abandoned, and the short section at Putney required by the Wimbledon line was incorporated into that line's authorisation, by the South Western Railway Act 1886 (49 & 50 Vict. c. cx) of 25 June 1886.
 Only the LSWR had the financial resources to build the line, so the whole project was passed into LSWR control.
 The termination at Wimbledon had been planned to cross the LSWR main line and join the Tooting line, but this was made more rational by arranging to run to terminal platforms on the north side of the LSWR station, with a junction for through trains.
 Mutual running powers existed, for the District to run to Wimbledon and for the LSWR to run to High Street Kensington or South Kensington.
 The LSWR would have had to make its own terminus at South Kensington due to the lack of space at the District station there, but in fact it never exercised its running powers and never built the station.

-The 1886 Act formalised a number of agreements, including the abandonment of the Wimbledon and West Metropolitan Railway scheme.
-The Act also confirmed final abandonment of the Kingston line, and authorised the diversion at Wimbledon.
+The South Western Railway Act 1886 formalised a number of agreements, including the abandonment of the Wimbledon and West Metropolitan Junction Railway scheme.
+The act also confirmed final abandonment of the Kingston line, and authorised the diversion at Wimbledon.
 The LSWR could work the finished lines alone or jointly with the District.
 The District was to run at least twenty passenger and coaching trains daily to Wimbledon, with the LSWR paying the running expenses and local passengers having indiscriminate use of both companies' trains.

 LSWR shareholders were told on 11 August 1886 that the District "will not have any line of railway south of the Thames: the bridge will be ours; we shall join them at Fulham, and from that, including the bridge, will be bona fide South Western property".
 Works started in 1887; the bridge was the River Thames Fulham railway bridge at Putney; it had five spans of 153 ft between cylinder centres and with 22 ft 6 in headway at high water.
 It was begun in April 1887, and completed by April 1889.